Inca Trail Trek to Machu Picchu

 Please note that all distances and elevations are approximate.
 Trek times and distances covered on each day are estimated; various factors -- such as weather conditions, camp sites assigned by the Ministerio de Cultura, individual fitness levels, and how each trekker manages at altitude -- may affect the time it takes to reach each point.

 The evening before your trek, you will meet with your tour guide at your place of lodging (hotel, hostel, etc.).
 Your guide will give you an overview of your trek to help you prepare and pace yourself for the physical and mental challenges that lie ahead.
-S/he will answer any questions and address any concerns you may have regarding the trek, and can offer suggestions on where you may purchase last-minute supplies.
-You will receive a duffel bag to hold up to 7 kg / 15 lbs of your personal belongings; this will be carried by a porter (more info).
-Your pick-up time will be confirmed.
+They will answer any questions and address any concerns you may have regarding the trek, and can offer suggestions on where you may purchase last-minute supplies.
+You will receive a duffel bag to hold up to 7 kg / 15 lbs of your personal belongings; this will be carried by a porter.
+You will have access to this duffel at the campsites.
+You will carry the items you will need throughout the day while you trek.
+Your guide will confirm your pick-up time.

 Cusco | Ollantaytambo | Km 82 | Patallacta | Wayllabamba (or Ayapata*)